seanpm2001/Learn/README.md

 **Changes:**

 - [x] Updated the `Learn` table
-- - [x] Added support for GCC Machine Description, HolyC, NextFlow, Orwell, and Thrift
+- - [x] Added support for Joy, Jade, Epigram, Mallard, and Self
+- - [x] Fixed the image link for Epigram (it was broken, misspelling)
 - [x] Updated the source code comments section
 - - [x] Updated the `--` comment section to include Epigram
 - - [x] Updated the `'` comment section to include Self